CodingOnBush/minishell/doc/Functions.md

     }
 ```

 - ```rl_redisplay()``` is designed to refresh the display on the screen to reflect the current content of ```rl_line_buffer```.
 This function is crucial for ensuring that the user's view of the command line input matches the actual state of the input buffer.
 It forces the line to be updated and redisplayed, regardless of whether Readline thinks the screen display is correct. ```rl_redisplay``` does not take any arguments.
+An example of how rl_redisplay works:

 Specific cases :